Tracking Control for $(x,u)$-Flat Systems by Quasi-Static Feedback of Classical States: Introduction

-for $k\geq 0$.
-Here, $\tilde{x}$ may also be a so called generalized state, i.e. a state for which the corresponding (generalized) state representation $\dot{\tilde{x}}=f(\tilde{x},u,\dot u,\ldots)$ depends on time derivatives of the input.
+for $k\geq 0$, which relates the original input $u$ and the new input $v$ as well as their time derivatives.
+Note that although $x$ is a classical state for the original system $\dot{x}=f(x,u)$, it is a generalized one for the resulting closed-loop system $\dot{x}=f(x,v,\dot{v},\dots)$.
 The fact that one input can be calculated directly from the other by relation \eqref{eq:quasistatic_k}, without the need to solve any differential equation, explains the terminology quasi-static, see also \cite{Rudolph:2021}.
-In \cite{DelaleauRudolph:1995,DelaleauRudolph:1998}, it has been shown that every flat system \eqref{eq:intro_nlsys} can be exactly linearized by a quasi-static feedback of a so-called generalized Brunovsk{\'y} state $\tilde{x}_B=(y,\dot y,\ldots,y^{(\kappa-1)})$, which consists of suitably chosen time derivatives of the components $y^j$ of the flat output up to the orders $\kappa^j-1$ and meets $\dim(\tilde{x}_B)=\dim(x)$, i.e. $\kappa^1+\ldots+\kappa^m=n$.
-Passing from the original state $x$ to this generalized Brunovsk{\'y} state $\tilde{x}_B$ results in a state representation of the form $\dot{\tilde{x}}_B=f(\tilde{x}_B,u,\dot{u},\ldots)$, i.e. a generalized state representation.
+In \cite{DelaleauRudolph:1995,DelaleauRudolph:1998}, it has been shown that every flat system \eqref{eq:intro_nlsys} can be exactly linearized by a quasi-static feedback of a so-called generalized Brunovsk\'y state $\tilde{x}_B=\bigl(y,\dot y,\dots,y^{(\kappa-1)}\bigr)$, which consists of suitably chosen time derivatives of the components $y^j$ of the flat output up to the orders $\kappa^j-1$ and meets $\dim(\tilde{x}_B)=\dim(x)$, i.e., $\kappa^1+\dots+\kappa^m=n$.
+Passing from the original state $x$ to this generalized Brunovsk\'y state~$\tilde{x}_B$ results in a state representation of the form $\dot{\tilde{x}}_B=f(\tilde{x}_B,u,\dot{u},\dots)$, i.e., a generalized state representation.
 In a next step, the system is exactly linearized by a quasi-static feedback